amboar/amboar.github.io/_posts/2023-03-27-openbmc-development-on-an-m1-ultra.md

 ---
+title: OpenBMC Development on an Apple M1 Ultra
 author: Andrew
 ---

-# OpenBMC Development on an Apple M1 Ultra

 I've had an M1 Ultra lying beside me for some time now, waiting for me to find a good workflow and migrate onto it.